 Who Can Right Flynn’s Dysfunctional National Security Council?

-The president’s next national security adviser will need to tame the chaos left by Michael Flynn while battling internal rivals.
+The president’s next national security advisor will need to tame the chaos left by Michael Flynn while battling internal rivals.

 - By John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security., Paul McLearyPaul McLeary is the Pentagon reporter for Foreign Policy.